signalogic/SigSRF_SDK/mediaTest_readme.md

 # News and Updates

+4Q 2022 - new releases of pktlib, voplib, mediaMin, and mediaTest, including:

+ - support for handsets and voice assistants found in the wild using non-compliant EVS "AMR-WB IO mode" format
+ - improved jitter buffer dyanmic adjust
+ - "hello codec" reference app to simplify codec integration into user-defined apps

 3Q 2022 - SigSRF™ and EdgeStream™ incorporated into the [RobotHPC™ Robotics Edge Platform](https://signalogic.com/RobotHPC) hardware + software solution

 3Q 2022 - "hello codec" minimal codec usage and integration example for codec-only users